RonnieJ24/Smart-Inventory-Management-System/README.md

 - **Algorithm Efficiency Analysis:** Includes a basic profiling method to measure and report the execution time of operations, aiding in continuous performance optimization.

 ## Installation
-Clone the repository to your local machine:
+Clone the repository to your local machine: git clone https://github.com/RonnieJ24/Smart-Inventory-Management-System

 ## Usage
 Run the application using Python.
 Ensure you have Python installed on your machine.